chillerlan/php-oauth/README.md

 OAuth tokens are secrets and should be treated as such.
 Store them in a safe place, [consider encryption](http://php.net/manual/book.sodium.php). <br/>
 I don't take responsibility for stolen auth tokens.
 Use at your own risk.

+## Privacy policy

+Implementers are responsible for a proper privacy policy in accordance with the service providers.